Pneumococcal vaccine

 Find a doctor

 Vaccines play a crucial role in preventing severe illnesses and their complications.
-According to data from the CDC, over 47,000 people in the U.S. died of pneumonia, and more than 3,000 died of pneumococcal & meningitis in recent years.
+According to data from the CDC, over 47,000 people in the U.S. died of pneumonia, and more than 3,000 died of pneumococcal and meningitis in recent years.
 However, vaccines like the pneumococcal vaccine can help prevent many of these deaths.

 At Aurora Health Care, our goal is to keep you and your family healthy and safe.
 Our preventive care team offers the pneumococcal vaccine and other routine vaccinations in many convenient locations throughout Wisconsin.
 We aim to make getting the care you need as easy as possible.